dr2633/cuda-guides/01-introduction.md

-# Introduction to Parallel Processing and CUDA Programming
+# Introduction to GPU Programming and Parallelizationn

-# Part 1: Introduction to Parallel Processing Concepts
+# Part 1: Introduction to Parallel Processing (Amdahl's Law)

 ## Parallelization and Information Processing
 Information processing, whether in biological systems or computer architectures, fundamentally relies on parallelization to handle complexity efficiently.
 Shannon's information theory shows us that processing and transmitting information requires physical resources - time, energy, and space.
 As the amount of information grows, sequential processing quickly becomes a bottleneck, making parallel processing not just beneficial but essential for scaling.